afpineda/CSVUtils/doc/TCSVRecord.md

 - `TCSVRecord.FieldCount`:

   The number of fields (or "columns") in the current record.
-If `TCSVRecord.ForceFieldCount` is greater than zero, this field has a fixed value and any attempt to write a different value will raise `EArgumentException`.
+If `TCSVRecord.ForceFieldCount` is greater than zero, this property has a fixed value and any attempt to write a different value will raise `EArgumentException`.
 Otherwise, any positive value can be set.
 Existing fields will be respected.
 Non-existing fields will be initialized to `Null`.

 - `TCSVRecord.Field[]`: